apache/pinot/docs/customizations.rst

 ``controller.admin.access.control.factory.class``
 The access control factory can be configured in the broker configs by setting the fully qualified class name of the AccessControlFactory in the property
 ``pinot.broker.access.control.class``
-Any other properties required for initializing the factory can be set in the broker configs as properties with the prefix "pinot.broker.access.control".
+Any other properties required for initializing the factory can be set in the broker configs as properties with the prefix ``pinot.broker.access.control``.

 10. Minion tasks